Today…is World Prematurity Day.

 I’m a Mum to two preemies with two very different stories.

-I could only ever cuddle him for a small amount of precious time each day.
-His jaundice was really severe, but after three days of the treatment, he was in a proper little maternity crib.
+I could only ever cuddle him for a small amount of time each day.
+His jaundice was really severe, but after three days of treatment, he was in a proper little maternity crib.
 Four days later he was given the OK to come home.
 I was so excited to get us both home to be a little family again, for his older Brother to finally meet him and to get settled.
 Today, Ethan is now thirteen and as healthy as a horse.
 I couldn’t be prouder.